 Spring in Aspen means snowmelt is in full swing, lending a lovely green awakening to our beautiful mountain landscape.
-Though the melting and run off is great for the flora and fauna, it can make for some muddy trail conditions during the months of May and June.
-With careful planning, there are plenty of options to get out and enjoy hiking and biking during this time while avoiding still-sticky trails.
+There are plenty of options to get out and enjoy hiking and biking during this time while avoiding still-sticky trails.
 Sun-exposed trails and dry roads will allow you to enjoy the burn of a good climb on foot or a bike.

 Sunny Side Trail

 This is one of Aspen’s favorite hikes and mountain bike trails, and it is perfect for early-season use due to its sunny, southern exposure.
 It is s steep climb up the side of Red Mountain from the Roaring Fork River.
 The trail is a satisfying 6+ miles, great for early season training or a leisurely long day hike.
 Considered to be moderate in difficulty, this trail begins with a 1-mile jaunt through sagebrush switchbacks before joining up with Red Mountain, and eventually with the Hunter Creek Trail.
 For trail details and directions to the trailhead, click here.

 The East of Aspen Trail is another popular early season route.
 This scenic trail parallels the Roaring Fork River for 3+ miles, and offers a gradual path eastward out of Aspen toward Independence Pass.
 It’s an alternative route to Highway 82 for cyclists, hikers and runners, and skims along the Northstar Nature Preserve, where users of the path can use a permanent wildlife-viewing stand to take in the surrounding landscape and inhabitants.